Can You See Through Your Teeth?

 Can My Dentist Treat Enamel Loss?

 When your dentist determines you have weakened tooth enamel, they may suggest a number of treatments to fix this problem.
-They may suggest fluoride treatment to strengthen the remaining enamel.
+First, they may suggest fluoride treatment to strengthen the remaining enamel.
 This involves applying a paste, gel, or rinse to the teeth in the dentist’s office that contains concentrated fluoride.

 The fluoride will absorb into the teeth to fortify the enamel and keep your smile safe from harm.
 But this will not address the translucent appearance of the teeth.

-Your dentist may give you porcelain veneers to enhance the way that your smile looks.
+Porcelain veneers can hide the translucency and enhance the way that your smile looks.
 These shells attach to the front of teeth to make the smile appear brighter and more even.
-You can feel satisfied with the look of your teeth once again with this type of aesthetic dental work.
+You will feel happy with the look of your teeth once again with this type of aesthetic dental work.

-Can I Protect My Tooth Enamel from Erosion?
+How to Protect Your Tooth Enamel from Erosion

 The best way to keep your enamel intact and healthy is to practice effective preventative dental care.
 This begins with at-home habits like oral hygiene.
 You should brush your teeth twice per day and floss daily to remove plaque in a timely manner before it can hurt your teeth.

 You should also schedule regular visits with your dentist to clean your teeth and examine your smile.
 The dentist will spot early signs of enamel damage and other dental concerns and offer swift treatment.
 This will stop irreversible harm from impacting your smile.
-The routine cleaning will also make sure plaque and tartar get scraped from your teeth from hard-to-reach areas of the mouth.
+The routine cleaning will also make sure we remove plaque and tartar from your teeth from hard-to-reach areas of the mouth.